Quail chicks eating game bird meal from a Hatching Time feeder.

 • Fish meal: A protein-packed supplement that can be mixed into the feed.

-This extra boost will help ensure your quail meet their nutritional needs for growth and egg production.
+That extra boost keeps your quail on track for good growth and strong egg production.

 Fresh Greens and Healthy Treats